slicertrack/slicertrack.github.io/index.md

 The extension accepts three inputs from the user:

-- A set of cine 2D MR images
+- A set of cine MR images
-- 3D segmentation of the ROI
+- A segmentation of the ROI
-- Transformation data in CSV format.
-The transformation data includes the registration results of the ROI from each cine 2D image to a 3D reference image
+- The transformation data reflects the amount of displacement of the ROI expressed in the DICOM coordinate system.
+It can be in csv, txt, xlsx or xls format

 ![Slicer Track Inputs](resources/screenshots/ST_inputs.png)

 Users can change playback speed, overmask mask outline or opacity.
-Once the user presses play, the extension will go through the series of 2D images with the 3D segmentation overlaid on the current 2D image.
-Users can decide to pause at any frame or go to any particular 2D image using the sequence slider.
+Once the user presses play, the extension will go through the series of MR images with the segmentation overlaid on the current image.
+Users can decide to pause at any frame or go to any particular MR image using the sequence slider.

 ![SlicerTrack Media Control](resources/screenshots/ST_mediaControl.png)